 I’d like to draw attention to the latter half of the definition, now what qualifies as blatant omission of relevant information?

 For me to consider something as a plot hole, there has to be a blatant omission of relevant information, and said omission has to pass two tests, not just one, but both.

 1. Information essential to the story’s outcome has been omitted.

-2. There is no plausible explanation for the event that had its relevant information omitted.
+no plausible explanation for the event that had its relevant information omitted.

 Now there is a reason why the word blatant was chosen, the reason is because a simple omission does not count as a plot hole.
 As long as a plausible explanation exists, it is not a plot hole.
 Mirai Nikki Redial does not contain plot holes and it also does not leave the viewers short of theorycrafting opportunities.

 Redial also explores some interesting themes like love by using a world that mirrors the ideal dream world in which Yuki was trapped in in the prequel, with Yuno being the one trapped in the “dream world” this time.
 In the prequel, Yuki was able to break free of the illusion due to his love for Yuno, and in Redial we get to see something similar happening through the eyes of Yuno.